Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 Another repellent you can use here is predator urine.
 This can be obtained from farm supply stores, sporting goods centers, and online retailers.

-Just soak the rags in predator urine (e.g., fox urine), and this will chase your squirrel out fast.
+Just soak the rags in predator urine (e.g., fox urine), which will chase your squirrel out fast.

-Certain repellents can also be used around your plants and surrounding to deter the squirrel from coming in the first place.
+Certain repellents can also be used around your plants and surroundings to deter the squirrel from coming in the first place.

-You can use peppermint essential oil, which will help chase squirrels away.
-Squirrels are also repelled by cayenne pepper.
+You can use peppermint essential oil to chase squirrels away.
+Cayenne pepper also repels squirrels.

 Another repellent you could try out here is spray repellent.
 Gardeners use certain spray mixes to protect plants and bulbs from being consumed by rabbits, squirrels, and woodchucks.